 The faux leather padding feels supple and provides good cushioning.
 Since these are over-the-ear headphones, they don’t necessarily interfere with the ears.
 There is ample padding on the headband, and there really aren’t any pressure points present here.
 The clamping force is quite light as well.

 Even with glasses, this headset doesn’t cause pressure on the head, so it still feels excellent.
 They look great on the head as well, since they’re not big and obnoxious.
-As usual, great stuff from HyperX in terms of comfort.
+As usual, great stuff from HyperX in terms of comfort just like their HyperX Pulsefire gaming mice.

 Of course, sound quality in a wireless headset is quite crucial.
 Some would even say that it is the most important factor.
+Before we continue further in our HyperX Cloud II review, we want you to know a few key points.
 Wireless headphones and headsets weren’t all that great not too long ago.
 This is why people are still anxious about buying wireless audio gear.
 Fortunately, the Cloud II Wireless skirts around that issue.

 The drivers here are the same 53mm neodymium seen in the original.
 These are fine-tuned a bit differently, because of the wireless functionality.
 Sound quality is where things get interesting.
 In all honesty, the performance is here is fantastic.
 There’s a solid low-end throughout the sound from this headset, and the closed-back design helps that out.
 Imaging and positional audio are also excellent.